Strong chromatic index and Hadwiger number: Introduction

 \begin{thm} Let $k\ge 5$.
 For any $K_k$-minor-free multigraph $G$ of maximum degree $\Delta$ such that every two of its edges are incident or joined by an edge, the strong clique number of $G$ satisfies $\omega_2'(G) \le (k - \frac12) \Delta.$ \end{thm}

-Note that for odd $t$ the $5$-cycle with each vertex substituted by a stable set of size $t$ has no $K_{\frac52t+\frac12}$-minor, maximum degree $2t$, and a strong clique of size $5t^2$; this shows that the bound in Theorem~\ref{thm:isclique} (and that of Conjecture~\ref{conj:intermediate}) is exact for infinitely many pairs $(k,\Delta)$.
+A \emph{blown-up $5$-cycle} of order $t$ is the graph obtained from the $5$-cycle by substituting each vertex $u$ with a stable set $S_u$ of size $t$ and substituting each edge $uv$ with a complete bipartite graph between $S_u$ and $S_v$.
+Note that for odd $t\geq 3$, the blown-up $5$-cycle of order $t$ has no $K_{\frac52t+\frac12}$-minor~(for otherwise, by the pigeonhole principle, at least one branch set of such a minor would need to have size $1$ and thus can neighbour at most $2t< \frac{5t}{2}-\frac{1}{2}$ other branch sets; contradiction), has maximum degree $2t$ and a strong clique of size $5t^2$; this shows that the bound in Theorem~\ref{thm:isclique} (and that of Conjecture~\ref{conj:intermediate}) is exact for infinitely many pairs $(k,\Delta)$.
 By a more involved multigraph construction we give in Section~\ref{sec:isclique}, for each $k\ge 5$ and $\Delta \ge k-2$, Theorem~\ref{thm:isclique} is sharp up to an additive term of order at most quadratic in $k$.
 For $k\le4$, the bound still holds, but then it is not necessarily (asymptotically) sharp, e.g.~Theorem~\ref{thm:K4}.

 Returning to just simple graphs, note that a minor adaptation of Theorem~\ref{thm:reduction} (see Theorem~\ref{thm:omnibusreduction} below) yields the following weaker version of Conjecture~\ref{conj:intermediate}. \begin{thm} For any $K_k$-minor-free (simple) graph $G$ of maximum degree $\Delta$, the strong clique number of $G$ satisfies $\omega_2'(G)\le (k-1)(\Delta+1)$. \end{thm}